-Computational Process Flow Travel Demand Model Network Link-Based Hourly MOBILE6

-Emissions Estimates with Texas Mobile Source Emissions Software
+Travel Demand Model Network Link-Based Hourly MOBILE6 Emissions Estimates with Texas Mobile Source Emissions Software

-Source: TTI, 2004
+Source: TTI, 2009

-To the right of the "Start" in the flow chart is the TRANSVMT model.
-This model takes the Travel Demand Model output and puts it in the correct format.
-The TRANSVMT module operates in TransCAD®.
+To the right of the "Start" in the flow chart is the Intratripsoutput program, which calculates the intrazonal trips.
+The output from the Intratripsoutput program with the loaded network files coming from the Travel Demand Model are the input to the TRANSVMT model.
+The TRANSVMT program estimates vehicle miles travel (VMT) and estimated operational speeds.
 These outputs are ready to be combined with the emission factors already generated.
-The IMPSUM program multiplies the appropriate emission factors with the appropriate VMT for each hour of the day.
-The hourly IMPSUM outputs are summed by SUMALL and reported in a tab delimited format (please see the "Emissions" folder in the electronic documentation).
-The post-process adjustments are made to the SUMALL output.
+The EMSCALC program multiplies the appropriate emission factors with the appropriate VMT for each hour of the day for each county.
+The hourly EMSCALC outputs are summed by TABCOMB and reported in a tab delimited format (please see the "Emissions" folder in the electronic documentation).
+The post-process adjustments are made to the TABCOMB output.
 Appendix 6 provides a more thorough explanation of the TTI Suite of programs.